Chapter 27 – The Private Sector & the Public Good

 This textbook is not calling for government intervention.
 We are exploring real-world strategies that private companies have adopted on their own.
 These are voluntary choices made by businesses that believe such actions can reduce risk, improve reputation, attract talent, meet customer expectations, or lead to long-term profitability.

 In a free country, companies are allowed to act based on what they think is best.
 If they believe they can make or save money through these strategies, they have the freedom to pursue them.
-If boards or entrepreneurs choose to act based on moral conviction, that is also within their rights.
+If executives, their boards or other entrepreneurs choose to act based on moral conviction, that is also within their rights.

 Businesses make decisions every day based on values, long-term goals, and market pressures.
 If those decisions also help communities or the environment, then they are worth studying.
 Not because they are required, but because they reflect what is already happening in the private sector.